Aketirani/audio-mnist/readme.md

 # Gender Recognition By Voice Analysis
 This project leverages acoustic features from voice recordings to predict the speaker's gender.
-Utilizing a large dataset and the XGBoost machine learning library, the project aims to develop a robust model for gender classification.
+Utilizing a large dataset and the XGBoost machine learning library, this project aims to build a high-accuracy model for gender classification based on voice characteristics.

 ### Table of Contents
 - [Project Overview](#project-overview)